mrhrifat/portfolio/README.md

 Portfolio - As usual a developer should have a portfolio website & it's same.
+That means it's a portfolio website.
 This website is designed with HTML, CSS, Bootstrap, JQuery & some beautiful plugin.
 It has 7 section with amazing project.
 This website is fully responsive.